DATA PRIVACY POLICY

 PERSONAL DATA LOCKING

-Instead of deletion, Masterfield locks personal data if:
+Instead of deletion, Masterfield blocks personal data if:

 - the data subject requests it, or